 Let’s use high blood pressure as an example:

-There are many different types of blood pressure medications which can help drive down your blood pressure and they all act in a slightly different way.
+There are many different types of blood pressure medications that can help drive down your blood pressure and they all act in a slightly different ways.

 Make sure that you discuss potential options with your prescribing doctor before making any changes!

 #2.
 Try natural treatments (if possible) in an attempt to wean yourself off of your medication

 Another alternative is to try and use a natural approach, as opposed to conventional medication, to treat your problem.

 Let’s go back to the blood pressure example again:

 High blood pressure may be caused by a combination of diet, fat mass, salt intake, and other factors such as insulin resistance.

 It makes sense to try and REVERSE the causes of high blood pressure as opposed to simply covering it up with medication like beta blockers.

 Most patients find that as they lose weight their blood pressure falls and they no longer need their medication.